 This writer would like to see both calculations, that is, a net income calculated by including interest paid and another measure calculated by using a standard interest charge on all the capital used by each farm business.
 The latter calculation would facilitate comparisons of managerial results that are not based on debt level, something that is partly a function of things over which the operator has no control.
 Some states use interest actually paid and interest on equity at a standard rate for some of the profitability calculations while others use a standard charge on all capital, regardless of whether it is equity or debt.

 The example below illustrates the varying interest charges that result, depending (A) on the level of debt and equity and (B) on using a standard charge on all capital.
+In (A), equity capital is charged at a real rate of 5 percent.

-A. Debt and equity Example: \$500,000 assets "Net" before interest = \$60,000
+λ.
+Debt and equity Example: \$500,000 assets "Net" before interest = \$60,00 00 Interest on \$500,000: @ 5% real = Net farm income 100% equity 100% debt \$60,000 \$60,000 25,000 \$10% paid = 50,000 \$35,000 \$10,000

-1 00% equity 100% debt

-\$60,000 \$60,000

-Interest on \$500,000: 5% real - 25,000 @ 10% paid = 50,000

-Net farm income \$35,000 \$10,000